citp/privacy-policy-historical/v/vi/vid/videoswiper.net.md

-> *The following text is extracted and transformed from the videoswiper.net privacy policy that was archived on 2016-04-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160423155528id_/http%3A//videoswiper.net/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the videoswiper.net privacy policy that was archived on 2016-10-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161028023700id_/http%3A//videoswiper.net/privacy.html) for the most accurate reproduction.*

-# VideoSWIPER - Video Search Engine Web 2.0 Video Application Add Millions of Videos to Your Websites
+# VideoSWIPER - Video Search Engine Web 2.0 Video Application

-## Please read & agree to our user privacy policy
+## Please read & agree to our user privacy policy.
 It is important that you read and understand the VideoSwiper privacy policy before commiting to any of our subscriptions or services.

 #### What information do we collect?